Using plugins

 How to use Lume plugins for common tasks

-In the previous step, we learned how Lume can load assets and process them.
-Fortunately, you won't need to do this very often, because many common operations that you may want to do are already implemented in Lume in the form of plugins.
+In the previous step, we learned how Lume can add files and process them.
+Fortunately, you won't need to do this very often, because many common operations that you may want to do are already implemented in Lume in the shape of plugins.

-Plugins provide a extremely simple interface to configure Lume to perform operations like transpile JavaScript, transform images, generate site maps, etc. Plugins cover the common problems and tasks you can have when creating a website.
+Plugins provide an extremely simple interface to configure Lume to perform operations like transpile JavaScript, transform images, generate site maps, etc. Plugins cover the common problems and tasks you have to face creating websites.

 Minify CSS with a plugin

 To minify your CSS code, instead of configuring Lume to load and process CSS files, you can use one of the plugins available for this.
-In this example let's use lightningcss a plugin to use Lightning CSS, an extremely fast CSS bundler and minifier, that not only minifies the code but also transforms it to make it compatible with all browsers.
+In this example we will use lightningcss, a plugin to use the awesome Lightning CSS, an extremely fast CSS bundler and minifier, that not only minifies the code but also transforms it to make it compatible with all browsers.

-To use a plugin in Lume, you have to import it in the _config.ts file and use it with the use() function:
+To use this plugin in Lume, import it in the _config.ts file and enable it with the use() function:

 import lume from "lume/mod.ts";